edgedb/edgedb/docs/datamodel/terminology.rst

   worry if it doesn't all make sense immediately.
 The following pages go into detail on each concept below.

-A running EdgeDB process is known as an **instance**.
-You can create, start, stop, and destroy instances on your local computer with the :ref:`EdgeDB CLI
+An EdgeDB **instance** is a collection of databases that store their data in a shared directory and are managed by a running EdgeDB process.
+You can create, start, stop, and destroy instances on your local computer with the :ref:`EdgeDB CLI <ref_cli_overview>`.
-<ref_cli_overview>`.

-..
 Instances listen for incoming queries on a connection port.

 .. _ref_datamodel_databases:

 Each instance can contain several **databases**, each with a unique name.
 At the time of creation, all instances contain a single database called ``edgedb``.

-..
-This is the default database; all incoming queries are executed against it
-.. unless otherwise specified.
+This is the default database; all incoming queries are executed against it unless otherwise specified.

 Each database can contain several **modules**, each with a unique name.
 Modules can be used to organize large schemas into logical units.
 In SDL, ``module``